The Nature Conservancy NZ

 Programme Director / Kaihautū / Volunteer

 With absolutely no background in marine science whatsoever, Peter finds himself leading the professional and volunteer team behind the Revive Our Gulf project.
-A jack-of-all-trades entrepreneur, Peter has an engineering & business development background.
+Peter has an engineering & business development background.

 Dr. Carina Sim-Smith

 Carina is a marine scientist with a PhD from Auckland University.
 She has expertise in aquaculture and marine biosecurity and has been involved with kūtai/mussel restoration for the last five years.

 Andrew is a marine scientist at the University of Auckland with a strong interest in the biology and culture of shellfish, including the restoration of mussel beds.
 He has worked with Revive Our Gulf for over six years on working to improve mussel restoration for the Hauraki Gulf.
 He is the deputy chair of the Auckland Conservation Board.

 Jen is a Research Fellow at Auckland University, specialising in soft-sediment ecology and shellfish restoration.
 She grew up in Africa and has travelled extensively, researching marine ecology throughout the Indo-Pacific.
 She’s a passionate marine conservationist.